 You can only register one G Suite account per Squarespace site, even if you have multiple custom domains.
-Sign up for G Suite using your primary domain.
+Set the domain you want to use for G Suite as your primary domain.

 Step 1 - Sign up

-- In the Home Menu, click Settings, and then click Email.
+- In the Home Menu, click Settings, and then click Email & G Suite.
 If you're using a parking page, click Email in the Home Menu.

-- In the Create an Account panel, complete the required fields, ensuring your username follows Google's name and password guidelines.
+- In the Create Account panel, complete the required fields, ensuring your username follows Google's name and password guidelines.
+Under Contact Information, replace firstname.lastname@example.org with an email address you already use.
 If your country doesn't use a Postal Code, leave this field blank.